ifd3f/caligula/README.md

   - [caligula-git on archlinuxcn](https://github.com/archlinuxcn/repo/tree/master/archlinuxcn/caligula-git): Prebuilt binaries from latest commit on `main` branch
 - **Nix:**
   - [Nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/pkgs/by-name/ca/caligula/package.nix): `nix-env -i caligula`
-  - Repository flake: If your system is flake-enabled, you can use `github:ifd3f/caligula` for bleeding-edge changes.
+  - Repository flake: If your system is flake-enabled, you can use `github:ifd3f/caligula`.
+You should probably pin to a version, though, because `main` can potentially break.
 - **Homebrew**: [philocalyst has made a homebrew tap for caligula](https://github.com/philocalyst/homebrew-tap): `brew tap philocalyst/tap && brew install caligula`
 - **Cargo:** Caligula is published on [crates.io](https://crates.io/crates/caligula).
 Just run `cargo install caligula`
 - **Build from source:** This is a relatively standard cargo project so you should be able to just `git clone` and `cargo build --release` it.